nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ### 4.4.1 Registration and Management Service TLS certificate

-Registration and Management Service TLS certificate is used to secure the communication of management service provider (Security Server) and Central Server management services.
+Registration and Management Service TLS certificate is used
+- to secure the communication of management service provider (Security Server) and Central Server management services;
+- to the authentication certificate registration request is submitted from the Security Server.

 To see Registration and Management Service TLS certificate info, follow these steps.